should i opt out of ai resume screening

 Career Strategist at JobHire.ai & Former Tech Recruiter

-The short answer: for most people, no – opting out makes you harder to find, not easier to hire.
+I get asked this almost every week now, and the short answer is: for most people, opting out is the wrong move.
+It usually makes you harder to find, not easier to hire.

-But the full answer depends on who you are, where you’re applying, and whether your resume is built to survive the first filter.
-Here’s what actually happens when you check that box, and what actually works instead.
+But it depends.
+On who you are, where you're applying, and whether your resume is actually built to survive that first filter.
+Let's get into what really happens when you check that opt-out box.

 What AI Resume Screening Actually Does to Your Application